Letter to the Editor

 Unsigned editorials are the consensus opinion of the editorial staff and publisher.
 Commentary pieces express the opinion of the writer and not necessarily the opinion of the Drummer.

-I was excited to learn Singapore is funding cultured-meat research in a robust manner.
-For readers who don’t know, cultured meat is grown from cells, without slaughtering animals.
+I was thrilled to learn cultured meat won regulatory approval in Singapore.
+This is a global first.
+For those who don’t know, cultured meat is grown from cells, without killing animals.

 When it first appeared widely in print in the early 1800s, the term “The Land of Steady Habits” was associated with Connecticut’s ancient tradition of assuring political stability through repeatedly electing the same officials to high office.